apache/druid/docs/querying/sql-functions.md

 `TO_JSON_STRING(expr)`

-Casts an `expr` of any type into a `COMPLEX<json>` object, then serializes the value into a JSON string.
+Serializes `expr` into a JSON string.

 ## TRIM